Skip to content

 The Summary Email tab sends the final call summary automatically after post-processing.

-The product currently supports:
+The product supports:

 • enable or disable summary email delivery